zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 And __if you fail, what’s the big deal?__
 You lost a few million dollars of investor money, and they’ve got plenty more, and __that’s the bet__ they __take on the chances__ that you will succeed.

+__It made sense to__ be pessimistic in the past.
+__It makes sense to__ be optimistic today, especially if you’re educated and living in a First World country.
+Even a Third World country.
+I actually think the economic opportunities in Third World countries are much larger.